pournimaghude/ABAP-basics/README.md

 ### What is an Internal Table?

+- Internal tables are temporary memory tables in ABAP used to store multiple rows of structured data. like an Excel sheet in memory.
 - An **internal table** in ABAP is like an **array or list** in other languages.
 - You can store multiple rows of data in it and process them using loops.